nju-websoft/QGSTP-HB/README.md

 ### Hub Label Construction

-Unfortunately, due to the limit of space, we don't directly provide the data of hub labeling for DBpedia and LUBM-250U.
+Unfortunately, due to the limit of space, we don't directly provide the data of hub labeling for `DBpedia` and `LUBM-250U`.
 You should construct the hub labeling.
-Otherwise, if you don't want to do that, you may choose to run the simple script (marked by `_simple`) to run the algorithm without DBpedia and LUBM-250U.
+Otherwise, if you don't want to do that, you may choose to run the simple script (marked by `_simple`) to run the algorithm without `DBpedia` and `LUBM-250U`.

 First set the configuration `/src/main/resources/config.properties` as follows:
 + `IP`, `PORT` : the IP and the port to connect to your MySQL database,